korea-dbs/LPStore/README.md

 To run regular queries, simply launch SQLite using ovfl_sqlite with the new.db file, and execute queries in the same way as before.

+## Acknowledgements

+- This project is a collaborative effort of Korea University and Hankuk University of Foreign Studies.

 ## Contact

 Jonghyeok Park jonghyeok_park@korea.ac.kr